albertevieites/world/README.md

 # WORLD

 This project is a comprehensive analysis tool for a world dataset featuring information about cities, countries, and their populations.
-It utilizes MySQL for efficient data querying, sorting, and filtering, offering valuable insights for researchers, data analysts, and enthusiasts interested in global demographic trends.
+It uses MySQL for efficient data querying, sorting, and filtering, offering valuable insights for researchers, data analysts, and enthusiasts interested in global demographic trends.

 ## Dataset
 The World Dataset Analysis tool leverages a comprehensive dataset, originally sourced from Statistics Finland, http://www.stat.fi/worldinfigures.
 It provides a wealth of information about global demographics.
 It's designed to assist researchers and enthusiasts in uncovering patterns and insights into population dynamics, urbanization trends, and socio-economic factors on a global scale.